Ski Activities

 Prepare for next season by starting an exercise program focused on your legs.
 Make sure your equipment is up to date.
 Get your skis sharpened and your bindings checked.

 We practice on Monday and Wednesday nights at Sunburst.
 We always have room on the team for new people of any age or ability.
 Every year, skiers as young as 21 join the club to compete on the race team.
+Please note: To race on the team, you need to be a current member of the Vagabonds; if you need to renew your membership, go to VagabondSkiClub.com.
+Once you have joined (or re-joined), you should receive information from the ski race team.

-For more information, contact MMSCSR Chairman Al Lemke at (414) 688-2938 or aklemke2993@gmail.com or visit MMSCSR.com.
+For more information, contact MMSCSR Chairman Al Lemke at (414) 688-2938 or aklemke2993@gmail.com or visit MMSCSR.com

 MMSC Senior Race Schedule